 The pain is the hardest part.
 I wish I could say that this kind of rejection is easy.
 This kind of rejection is different because of how damaging the relationship is/was.
 You have been emotionally,psychologically, physically and spiritually effected.
 You probably feel crazy as you unravel the truth.
 Gaslighting is a term used in psychology because it’s real and damaging; the instigator tries to change your reality by insisting they didn’t do or say the things they did and said.
 This makes you doubt your own sanity while you don’t even know you’re doubting your own sanity.
 You’re still trippin’!
 It’s okay because you’re safe.
 You feel as if the pain will never end but this is also the convergence.
 In order to release these things we have to allow them to pass through us.
 You have the tools.
 You are actualizing Self-Love and have a safe place to give birth to your pain.
 The midwife is nurturing and brings soul food.
 They hold onto you in the moments the pain sets in so you can remember the light on the other side.
 The pain is a milestone but you can also get lost here.
 Make sure the midwife knows this.
 Allow the pain and anger to pass through because this is the storm you’ve been preparing for all this time, the entirety of your life up to this moment.
 Find a safe place to exorcise and exercise your anger because you will be pissed off and want to let them know about it.
 This is not conducive to your recovery.
 Find another way.
 Those ways are infinite.

 Make a home with your Mother, the Earth.
 She is waiting to heal you.
 Be Grateful.
 You may not know how to receive Her.
 It’s okay.
 Humility is a milestone.
 Accept it, it’s Beautiful.
 Will you honor your abuser as if she/he were yourself by admitting that they have also suffered in this dis-ease?
 Can you forgive, even if the only way you can do it is letting go and away from this person?
 Are you willing to receive the path that waits before you, even if it’s unfamiliar?
 Will you go back because it’s easier than facing the unknown?
 Can you answer these questions within yourself honestly or do you need help receiving your truth?
 Will you commit to your Healing?
-Do you remember the ancient ways?
+Do you remember the ancient ways of your soul and its journey?
 Are you willing to receive a Spiritual Awakening into your life?

 Thank you for stopping by Blueprints for Butterflies!